 Meles Zenawi Asres (1991-1995)

 Meles Zenawi was born on May 9, 1955, in Adwa, in the Tigray region of northern Ethiopia.
 He took over the office after Mengistu.
-Zenawi was the also the prime minister of Ethiopia from 1995 to 2012 when he passed on.
+Zenawi was also the prime minister of Ethiopia from 1995 to 2012 when he passed on.
 He served as the president of the transitional government of Ethiopia from 1991 to 1995 when he became the prime minister.
 Zenawi dropped out of college in 1975 and joined Tigrayan People’s Liberation Front (TPLF) in opposition of the Derg.
 After the coup that toppled the military regime, Zenawi was elected interim president and later as Prime Minister.
 Zenawi’s government is credited with reforms such as the introduction of the multiparty in the country and the introduction of the private press.
 During his regime, there was a significant decrease in child mortality rates.
-He became a close ally of the US particularly on the war on terror.

 Negasso Gidada (1995- 2001)

 Ngesso was born on September 3, 1943, and holds a doctorate earned in Germany.
-Currently, he is teaching at the University of Addis Ababa.
-He joined Oromo Liberation Front (OLF) when he was still in Europe and later became a minister in the transitional government.
+He joined the Oromo Liberation Front (OLF) when he was still in Europe and later became a minister in the transitional government.
 He was elected president of Ethiopia on August 22, 1995, and left office on October 8, 2001 at the expiration of his term.
 He was elected to the House of Representatives in 2005 general election.
 In 2008 he was among the founders of the Forum for the Democratic Dialogue (FDD).

-Other presidents of Ethiopia have include Girma Wolde-Giorgis, who served from 2001 to 2013, and the current president Malatu Teshome, who was elected to office in 2013.
+Other presidents of Ethiopia have include Girma Wolde-Giorgis, who served from 2001 to 2013, and the current president Sahle-Work Zewhe, who is also the first woman to ever hold office.